Zero-Shot Coordination in Ad Hoc Teams with Generalized Policy Improvement and Difference Rewards: Experiments

 \Cref{tab:ablation-results} shows results from an ablation study for GPAT.
 We used PPO from Stable Baselines3 \cite{stable-baselines3} to train learner policies with general rewards, and performed policy evaluation using TD-updates (see \Cref{alg:dr}) with 2500 episodes, based on preliminary experiments ranging from 100-5000 episodes.
 We see that GPAT with linear rewards outperforms general rewards in Experiments 1 and 2, likely due to easier reward learning.
 This, along with the much greater sample efficiency of learning $w_{\Delta r}$ compared to learning $Q_{\Delta r}$, is why we use GPAT with linear rewards in the main results.
 However, GPAT with general rewards outperforms linear rewards in Experiment 3, where it performs similarly to the Robust and PLASTIC baselines.
 Recall that in Experiment 3, the pretraining library does not contain any relevant skills for the new teammate.
 Thus, we hypothesize that the noisier policy learned by general rewards is actually advantageous in this scenario.

-We also see that removing difference rewards decreases performance.
-Analyzing the pretrained policy use in \Cref{tab:ablation-results}, we see that GPAT without DR uses one pretrained policy much more than the other, which further supports the idea that GPI without DR is unable to switch policies as needed.
-In the ideal scenario for Experiments 1 and 2, we expect the learner to select each pretrained policy a roughly equal number of times. \Cref{fig:switch} shows an example state where GPAT without DR is unable to switch between policies.
-In this state, all red objects have been collected.
-Since the new teammate prefers collecting yellow objects, the learner should switch to collecting orange (using $Q^\learner_2$).
+\Cref{tab:ablation-results} also shows that removing difference rewards results in one pretrained policy being used much more than the other---ideally, we would expect the learner to roughly select each pretrained policy an equal number of times in Experiments 1 and 2. \Cref{fig:switch} shows an example state where GPAT w/o DR is unable to switch between policies.
+Here, all red objects have been collected.
+Since the new teammate prefers yellow objects, the learner should switch to collecting orange (using $Q^\learner_2$).
 However, GPAT without DR is unable to appropriately switch policies because it overestimates the value of $\pi^\learner_1$, since its value functions are with respect to the team reward and thus assume the teammate will collect the remaining objects.

-We further investigate the importance of difference rewards through \Cref{fig:vmaps}, which visualizes normalized value maps of the oracle learner, GPAT without DR, and GPAT, given a fixed initial state for Experiment 2.
-We observe that our method without difference rewards overestimates the value of collecting the yellow objects, which is the new teammate's preference.
-Once again, this overestimation is because the value function is with respect to the team reward.
-We also compute the average percent error of the values with respect to the oracle's, and see that the learner without DR has a higher error than GPAT.
-Thus, DR results in more aligned values despite the new dynamics induced by the new teammate.
+Furthermore, \Cref{fig:vmaps} shows that removing difference rewards decreases performance, as it results in overestimated values near yellow objects (which is the new teammate's preference) due to the value function being with respect to the team reward.
+We also see that, on average, GPAT w/o DR has a higher value error than GPAT.
+Thus, difference rewards results in better aligned values despite the new dynamics induced by the new teammate.